lorefagia/dotfiles/README.md

 # My Dotfiles
-> [!IMPORTANT] This is still a work-in-progress
+> [!IMPORTANT] This is still a work-in-progress.

 ## Info
 I manage my dotfiles through a simple git --bare repository.
-I just followed this [DT's tutorial](https://youtu.be/tBoLDpTWVOM?si=TePOo3Zk-UlTqfmP) on YT
+I just followed this [DT's tutorial](https://youtu.be/tBoLDpTWVOM?si=TePOo3Zk-UlTqfmP) on YT.

 ## Packages/Dependencies Used
 ### major UI elements